 - Earning up to 2 Honors Points per year

 - Honors priority advising at one Ambassador meeting per semester

 Ambassador Application Process

 The Honors Program strives to be as diverse and inclusive as possible, seeking students who represent a wide variety of majors, are a cross-section of gender, ethnicity, region, and age at the University of Nevada, Reno, and who exhibit many interests and talents they are willing and enthusiastic to share.
-Currently, we are not recruiting new Ambassadors, but to be considered as a candidate for the 2017 recruiting year, applicants must:
+To be considered as Ambassador, applicants must:

-- Submit a fully-completed online Honors Student Ambassador application (CLOSED UNTIL NOVEMBER 2016).
+- Submit a fully-completed online Honors Student Ambassador application.

-- (If you qualify based on the written application), attend an in-person interview (WILL BE SCHEDULED IN JANURY 2017).
+- If you are invited based on the written application, attend an in-person interview which will be scheduled in March 2018.